avishaykitron/DiagnosisProject/README.md

    This code writen in python.
    After that we generate system and many problems, we save the porblems in a directory.

-   each problem file represent a specific problem which means that it has the properties.
+   each problem file represent a specific problem which means that it has the properties:
    - sub-systems
    - input components
    - outputs component
    - number of normal observations
    - the normal observations.
    - number of buggy observations.
    - the buggy observations.
    - the id of the buggy components.
    - range of inputs.

    the simple algorithm save the normal observations in hase tables, and than for each suspect